Proof of The TAP Free Energy for High-Dimensional Linear Regression with Spherical Priors at All Temperatures: CONCLUSION

 Although we have proven that the TAP free energy converges in probability to the true free energy, the behavior of its maximizer under the uniform spherical prior remains to be explored.
 In particular, while the TAP maximizer coincides with the posterior mean in the case of a Gaussian prior, Corollary~\ref{cor1} suggests that the same holds under the spherical prior, though a rigorous justification requires additional work.
+Moreover, while our result shows that any near-maximizer of the TAP functional must be close to the ridge solution, this does not in itself provide the full geometric control established in the high-temperature analysis of \citet{qiu2023tap}.
+Our theorem resolves the question about the global maximizer of the TAP formula, but does not imply band-wise free energy control or pure-state structure.
+Establishing such a geometric characterization remains open, and we view it as a promising direction for future work.

-Future research should aim to extend the TAP framework to encompass general prior distributions, including non-spherical and non-Gaussian priors, and to investigate its applicability in more complex settings.
-An immediate direction of interest is the extension of the linear TAP framework to general i.i.d. priors, as conjectured in \cite{Krzakala2014}.
+Future directions include extending the TAP framework to more general prior distributions, including non-spherical and non-Gaussian settings, and assessing its applicability in more complex models.
+A natural next question is how to extend our results for spherical priors to the case of general i.i.d. priors, as conjectured by \citet{Krzakala2014}.
+To this end, the method-of-types approach from \cite{liu2022minoration,liu2023soft} for the free energy could provide an analogue to the geometric arguments used in spherical models \citep{qiu2023tap}.
 Another important future direction is to develop and analyze algorithms for optimizing the TAP free energy in this non-convex regime.
 Understanding the geometry of the TAP landscape and designing robust optimization methods that can navigate potential spurious local maxima are essential steps toward practical inference in high-dimensional settings.